Dacheng-Wang/FAXT/README.md

 ![](Images/Certificate%202.PNG)
 (reference for step 7-8)
 9. This will return you back to the wizard.
 Click "Next" then "Finish".
 You should see a message box saying the import was successful.
 10. Double-click "setup.exe" and you should be able to install the toolbox successfully.
-The next time you open Excel, you should see a new ribbon tab named "FAXT"
+The next time you open Excel, the toolbox will be updated to the latest version, and you should see a new ribbon tab named "FAXT"